-Net position represents the residual interest in the School's assets and deferred outflows of resources after deducting liabilities and deferred inflows of resources.
-The School's net position at June 30, 2015 totaled \$263,795.
-The School's net position increased by \$106,715 as a result of operations during the fiscal year primarily due to increased funding.
+Net position represents the residual interest in the School's assets and deferred inflows of resources after deducting liabilities and deferred inflows of resources.
+The School's net position at June 30, 2015 totaled \$955,022.
+The School's net position increased by \$337,036 as a result of operations during the fiscal year primarily due to an increase in revenue from the School Board and a reduction in payroll expenses.

 Governmental units are required to depreciate capital assets including furniture and equipment.
 Florida State Colleges, of which the School is a division, have established guidelines for capitalizing assets and for depreciation.
-Furniture and equipment with a value less than \$5,000, all library books, and computer software will be expensed in the year of purchase.
-The School did not purchase any furniture, machinery, and equipment totaling that met the thresholds for capitalization during this fiscal year.
-There was no depreciation expense for this fiscal year.
+Furniture & equipment with a value less than \$5,000, all library books, and computer software will be expensed in the year of purchase.
+The School did not purchase furniture, machinery, and equipment that met the thresholds for capitalization during this fiscal year.
+Depreciation expense for this fiscal year totaled \$8,562.

-Fiscal year ended June 30, 2015 was the second year of operation for the School.
+Fiscal year ended June 30, 2015 was the eleventh year of existence for the School.
 Since prior period information is available for the 2013-2014 fiscal year, comparative analysis data is presented.